malexer/pytest-spark/README.rst

 and thus to make "pyspark" importable in your tests which are executed by pytest.

+You can also define "spark_options" in ``pytest.ini`` to customize pyspark, including "spark.jars.packages" option which allows to load external libraries (e.g. "com.databricks:spark-xml").

-Also it defines session scope fixture ``spark_context`` which can be used in your tests.
+pytest-spark provides session scope fixtures ``spark_context`` and ``spark_session`` which can be used in your tests.

 Install